STRINGSTRING

 ATG16L1

-Autophagy-related protein 16-1; Plays an essential role in autophagy: interacts with ATG12-ATG5 to mediate the conjugation of phosphatidylethanolamine (PE) to LC3 (MAP1LC3A, MAP1LC3B or MAP1LC3C), to produce a membrane-bound activated form of LC3 named LC3-II.
+Autophagy-related protein 16-1; Plays an essential role in autophagy: interacts with ATG12- ATG5 to mediate the conjugation of phosphatidylethanolamine (PE) to LC3 (MAP1LC3A, MAP1LC3B or MAP1LC3C), to produce a membrane-bound activated form of LC3 named LC3-II.
 Thereby, controls the elongation of the nascent autophagosomal membrane.
 Regulates mitochondrial antiviral signaling (MAVS)-dependent type I interferon (IFN-I) production.
-Negatively regulates NOD1- and NOD2- driven inflammatory cytokine response.
-Plays a role in regulating morphology and function of Paneth cell; Belongs to the W [...]
+Negatively regulates NOD1- and NOD2-driven inflammatory cytokine response.
+Instead, promotes with NOD2 an autophagy-dependent antibacterial pathway.
+Plays a r [...]

 0.999